abhishek-252/abhishek-252/README.md

 ### Hi there 👋
 Abhishek this side.
 I'm an undergraduate-level engineering student.
-I am an enthusiastic and driven person who is very passionate about the things I like to do.
+I am a motivated and driven person who is very passionate about the things I like to do.
 Working with data is something that really excites me and drives me to learn something new on a daily basis.

 <!--
 **abhishek-252/abhishek-252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.